Peakboard/peakboard-templates.github.io/_templates/Script-Example-Writing-To-Excel/en.md

 ---
 layout: article
-title: Script Example for Writing to Excel
+title: script example for writing to excel
 description:
   - This script example shows you how to use an "ExecuteNonQuery" statement to write data to Excel via an ODBC connection.
 lang: en